-Beware fake emails: Phishing
+Beware fake emails: Phishing.

-Another way to help protect your identity, and your PayPal account, online is to be on the lookout for phishing emails.
+One way to help protect your identity, and your PayPal account, online is to be on the lookout for phishing emails.
 These emails are made to look like official communications from familiar companies.
 Fraudsters produce these emails and send them to millions of addresses in the hopes that someone will follow the links or call the phone number they've included and share sensitive information that the scammers can then exploit.
 Telltale signs of a phishing email include:

 - Generic greetings that don't use your name: Because these are mass emails, the opening line will often be very vague.
 However, remember that targeted phishing attacks may sometimes use recipients’ personal information, such as their names, in order to appear legitimate.

 - Typos or poor grammar: Poorly written emails are less likely to be from a legitimate company.
 Don’t be tricked into thinking that a well-written email with the correct logo must be legitimate, though!
 Many scammers are skilled at forging emails and webpages that appear reasonably close to the real thing.

 - A false sense of urgency: Phishing emails are often alarmist and may warn that your account needs to be updated immediately.
 They're hoping you'll get caught up in the hype and ignore the warning signs that it's fake.